 Firstly – the hardest part of WCS isn’t the competition itself, it’s the preliminaries.
-There’s no point preparing for the finals if you don’t even know you’re in it.
+There’s no point preparing for the finals if you don’t even know you’re in it!
 This is advice I’d recommend for anyone who’s qualified already for the finals but more importantly for the preliminaries – if you want to get in, you need a good approach.

-Make a costume you WANT to make.
+Make a costume you WANT to make

 It’s all fine and well to make something that’ll look amazing and take months to craft, but if you don’t love the character or design there’s no point making it, right?
 If you love what you’re working on you’ll enjoy making it, and that’ll show on the final result.

-2. Quality over quantity.
+Quality over quantity

 Confidence shines through in cosplay competitions.
 Being arrogant isn’t great, but there’s nothing wrong with having pride!
 Being nervous is natural, but always be confident in your own skill – you are entering this competition to show your skill, so if you don’t believe in it, who will?

-4. Enter with someone you care about.
+Enter with someone you care about

 Whether it’s a friend, family, partner, whoever – make sure it’s someone you like and want to be around!
 You might be going to Japan with them, so make sure you like them from the get-go.
 WCS takes a lot of time and effort so if you win, you’re going to have to work together so make it count!

-Practice your routine and poses together.
+Practice your routine and poses together

 Judging is easily one of the most important parts of the whole experience, so make it good!

 Don’t be scared of the judges!

-Don’t be upset if you don’t win.
+Don’t be upset if you don’t win

-Be prepared if you DO win.
+Be prepared if you DO win

 WCS is a huge responsibility.
 You’re not only representing yourself, you’re also representing your team, and you’re representing your country!
 So make sure you represent it well!
-You need to be prepared to appear on TV, go to planned shoots, feature in every parade and still keep a smile going long after the championship is over!
+You need to be prepared to appear on TV, go to planned shoots, feature in every parade and still keep a smile going long after the championship is over.

-Understand the work that goes into WCS.
+Understand the work that goes into WCS

-Typically, you’re expected to take 3-4 costumes, so if you do win, you’ll need to plan more than just your finals: you usually take one for parades, one for press events, your finals costume for the championship and finally, an optional ‘additional’ costume.
+Typically, you’re expected to take 3-4 costumes, so if you do win, you’ll need to plan more than just your finals: you usually take one for parades, one for press events, your finals costume for the championship and finally, and you have the option to take ‘additional’ costumes (as long as you have suitcase space)!
 Across the time from qualifying you need to plan each costume as something that’s appropriate, comfortable and suitable for Nagoya heat in blazing summer, and things you can (ideally) wear together.

-WCS can be expensive.
+WCS can be expensive

-Take health into consideration.
+Take health into consideration